leonidas1712/nova/notes.md

 -> each struct has the list of args-> no choice but to repeat?
     -> or maybe use default method on Function trait

+the only difference is builtin doesnt have a function body

+Just use trait Function, then write the builtin functions manually as structs impl Function then when you want to use just add them all to the hashmap: now builtins and user function are treated the exact same

 Args {